Joy-S-S/Ramadan-Tracker/README.md

 - **Live Progress Stats**: Monitor your completion rate and daily bests.
 - **Print Ready**: Optimized for physical copies (A4/A3 sizes).
 - **Last Ten Days**: Specially highlighted for motivation.
+- **New Tool: Tasbih & Adhkar App**: Dedicated app with interactive circles, customizable targets (33, 100, 1000), and auto-save.
+- **Dark Mode**: Toggle 🌙 for a comfortable night experience.
+- **Reset Option**: 🔄 to clear all your progress.

 ### Included Worships
 1. **Prayers**: Fajr, Dhuhr, Asr, Maghrib, Isha.